Parassingh-90/eb02-VCODE-CNS-XOR/storyboard/README.md

 Describe here : (guide When a user lands up into a simulator, the visual stage is the first thing that user comes across.
 The visual stage should include all the elements to be seen by a user on an imaginary canvas.
 (This should NOT include any drawings. ) )

 #### 2.2 Set User Objectives & Goals:
-1. The prime objective of this experiment is to demonstrate the process of Encryption and Decryption using XOR Cipher.
+1. The prime objective of this experiment is to demonstrate the process of Encryption and Decryption using XOR Cipher.<br>
-2. The simulator visually shows every step so that user may better understand the logic behind the process.
+2. The simulator visually shows every step so that user may better understand the logic behind the process.<br>
-3. To display the different scenarios on chosing different Encryption-Decryption Key.
+3. To display the different scenarios on chosing different Encryption-Decryption Key.<br>
-4 .To answer the assesment based on the observations.
+4 .To answer the assesment based on the observations.<br>

 #### 2.3 Set the Pathway Activities: